Studio1HQ/movie-planner/SETUP.md

 ## Troubleshooting

+### API Issues
 - **Getting 401 errors**: Your TMDB API key might be invalid or expired
   - Double-check your API key in the `.env` file
   - Make sure you're using the correct key format (Read Access Token or regular API key)
   - Try regenerating your API key in the TMDB dashboard
 - **Seeing mock data**: Check that your TMDB API key is correctly set in `VITE_TMDB_API_KEY`

+### Collaboration Issues
 - **Collaboration features not working**: Verify your Velt API key in `VITE_VELT_API_KEY`
+- **Seeing stale cursors**: Users who didn't sign out properly may show stale cursors
+  - The app now includes automatic cleanup on page unload and tab switching
+  - Use the "Sign Out" button in the header for proper session cleanup
+- **Current user seeing own cursor**: This has been fixed with cursor configuration
+- **Users not showing as online**: Check browser console for Velt connection errors

+### General
 - **Check browser console**: Look for detailed error messages and API responses